Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Non-intrusive Implementations of IRKA for Continuous-time Systems

 IRKA is highly effective for constructing $\mathcal{H}_2$-optimal ROMs through iterative refinement of interpolation data.
-However, its data-driven implementation poses a significant practical challenge.
-Each IRKA iteration updates the interpolation points, necessitating new measurements of \( G(\sigma_i)b_i \), \( c_iG(\sigma_i) \), and \( c_iG^{\prime}(\sigma_i)b_i \).
-As a consequence, the algorithm must be paused to conduct new experiments, making it unsuitable for practical applications.
-In this section, three non-intrusive, data-driven implementations of IRKA are proposed, which rely on existing available data instead of requiring new measurements of \( G(\sigma_i)b_i \), \( c_iG(\sigma_i) \), and \( c_iG^{\prime}(\sigma_i)b_i \) each time IRKA updates the interpolation data triplet \((\sigma_i, b_i, c_i)\).
+However, its non-intrusive implementation poses a significant practical challenge.
+Each IRKA iteration updates the interpolation points, necessitating new estimations of \( G(\sigma_i)b_i \), \( c_iG(\sigma_i) \), and \( c_iG^{\prime}(\sigma_i)b_i \).
+As a consequence, the algorithm must be paused to compute new estimations, making it unsuitable for practical applications.
+In this section, three non-intrusive implementations of IRKA are proposed, which rely on existing available data instead of requiring new estimations of \( G(\sigma_i)b_i \), \( c_iG(\sigma_i) \), and \( c_iG^{\prime}(\sigma_i)b_i \) each time IRKA updates the interpolation data triplet \((\sigma_i, b_i, c_i)\).